TomoyaFukui/Jupiter/README.md

 The feature is the following:
 - is developed in Python3
-- easy for developer to use machine learning library
+- easy for agent developer to use machine learning library

 ## Important links